Manual

 Download the Virtual Life Support Manual in PDF format.

 As you need to be able to kneel down with the victim you need to set up a room scale playspace and guardian.
-More information can be found here.
+More information for Meta Quest can be found here.
+We strongly recommend to setup the play space manually and not to rely on the automatic play area detection that some headsets may offer.
+In particular it is very important to set the floor level accurately.

 VLS measures your CPR performance.
-For the best results we recommend using a manikin with a chest height of at least 21 cm (the chest height of a Laerdal Little Anne).
-Using a different manikin is possible as the chest height can be adjusted in the setup.
+For the best results we recommend using a manikin with a chest height of at least 21 cm.
+Presets for many common manikins are available, but using a different manikin is no problem as the chest height can be adjusted in the setup.

-Starting with version 1.4 it is also possible to increase the accuracy of measuring the CPR performance by connecting VLS to a SimCPR® Pro Trainer.
-This simple device, worn on the wrist, connects via Bluetooth with VLS and sends it sensor data directly to VLS.
+Starting with version 1.4 it is possible to increase the accuracy of measuring the CPR performance by connecting VLS to a SimCPR® Pro Trainer.
+This device, worn on the wrist, connects via Bluetooth with VLS and sends it sensor data directly to Virtual Life Support™.

 Virtual Life Support: